Indianapolis and Bellefontaine Railroad: Involvement in the Union Track Railway

 On May 31, 1850, the I&B co-founded the Union Track Railway Company with the Madison and Indianapolis Railroad and the Terre Haute and Richmond Railroad.

 The Union Track changed its name to the Indianapolis Union Railway (IUR) in 1853.
 The IUR opened the world's first union station in Indianapolis, Indiana, on September 20, 1853.
 The three parent companies formally entered into a controlling agreement for the IU on November 19, 1872.
 The company was incorporated on March 25, 1885.

 Route description

 The I&B's main line runs from the IU tracks east of Union Station northeast to Lawrence, Pendleton, and Anderson, roughly running parallel to U.S. 36 until Anderson.
 Just west of Muncie, it turns to the east to pass through that city, then continues on through Winchester before reaching the Ohio state line at Union City, Indiana.
 From Anderson to the state line, runs roughly parallel with Indiana State Road 32.
 Continuing eastward from Union City, Ohio, it passes through Versailles and Sidney before reaching its other namesake, Bellefontaine.
-This Indianapolis-Bellefontaine main line remains an important rail corridor into the early 21st Century, where it is now owned and operated by CSX Transportation.
+This Indianapolis-Bellefontaine main line, now owned and operated by CSX Transportation, remains an important rail corridor into the early 21st century.